(Watch her do cartwheels in this fun TV commercial)

 Mia emcees for several Korean organizations including Kan-Win, Global Poongmool Institute, Korean American Association of Chicago, Korean Bar Association, Sejong Cultural Society and the Korean Consulate.

 Yoga became a passion for Mia in 2002 when she grew from teaching kickboxing to practicing yoga.
 Teaching since 2006, she currently leads yoga teacher trainings and a monthly restorative yoga/yoga nidra class, in addition to working with private yoga clients.

-Music is Mia's fist love and she's played drums and sang in many Chicago bands and has played music for over twenty years.
-She originated and performs in an annual rock music fund raiser called "Covers for Cover" benefitting women's organizations.
+Music is Mia's fist love.
+She's played drums and sang in many Chicago bands and has played music for over twenty years.
+She originated and performs in an annual rock music fundraiser called "Covers for Cover" benefitting women's organizations.
 She's currently song writing and playing with an old bandmate, with plenty of indie-pop to come.

 Communicating effectively is important to Mia.
-She writes for Yoga Chicago Magazine and is currently in a playwriting class.
+She writes for Yoga Chicago Magazine, Ascene Chicago, and is playwriting.
 Mia also consults in digital communications, assisting clients to share their message in an authentic, engaging way.
-Mia was the only Asian American journalist from Illinois to attend the 2016 Democratic National Convention.

-Dedicated to serving the community, Mia is a Domestic Violence Advocate and has volunteered at the domestic violence center KAN-WIN for almost 20 years.
-She also volunteers teaching yoga at the Cook County Juvenile Temporary Detention Center and at the Department of Correction where she's taught prenatal yoga since 2010, and runs the Chicago Asian American Acting Industry Group.
+Dedicated to serving the community, Mia is a Domestic Violence Advocate and has volunteered at the domestic violence center KAN-WIN for over 20 years.
+She also volunteers at the Cook County Department of Correction where she's taught prenatal yoga since 2010, and runs the Chicago Asian American Acting Industry Group.